-Council may issue a licence and/or permit to allow access over the Reserve, or to allow for an activity of a short-term nature.
-Uses of the land prohibited by Council by laws without approval or uses not identified in this management plan may be approved in relation to the Reserve for instances such as, but not limited to, access to adjoining properties during building construction work.
+Council may issue a permit to allow access over the Reserve or to allow for an activity of a short-term nature.
+Uses of land prohibited by Council by laws without approval may be approved in relation the Reserve.

 Council may issue an authorisation for commercial activities under Section 200 of the Local Government Act 1999.
 Authorised activities must be consistent with the purposes for which the Reserve is held.
 Approvals may be given on conditions the Council considers appropriate.